Glossary

 Non-assumption clause

-A statement in a mortgage contract forbidding the assumption of the mortgage by another borrower without the prior approval of the lender.
+A clause in a mortgage contract forbidding the assumption of the mortgage by another borrower without the prior approval of the lender.

 Non-conforming loan